 The Berkshire Film and Media Commission (BFMC) promotes and facilitates filmmaking and new media opportunities in Berkshire County, Western Massachusetts.
 BFMC aggregates area resources, locations and talent to:attract film, television and new media productions to the region; maintain an online production guide and locations library; network local industry professionals and help area filmmakers with their projects; develop film-related educational programs.

-The mission of the Berkshire County Regional Employment Board, Inc. (BCREB) is to provide leadership for workforce development in Berkshire County by facilitating the development of and access to education, training and employment opportunities designed to meet the needs of the region’s employers and diverse workforce.
+The mission of the Berkshire County Regional Employment Board, Inc. (BCREB) is to provide leadership for workforce development in Berkshire County by aligning education and training with local labor market needs.

 MassDevelopment works with businesses, nonprofits, and local, state, and federal officials and agencies to strengthen the Massachusetts economy.
 Through these collaborations we help create jobs, increase the number of housing units, eliminate blight, and address factors limiting economic growth including transportation, energy, and infrastructure deficiencies.